Guide: Surviving the Singapore Airlines KrisFlyer waitlist

 • There is no limit to the number of flights you can waitlist on

-• Should the waitlist clear, you’ll usually have 72 hours to confirm your booking.
+• Should the waitlist clear, you’ll have a certain window to confirm your booking.
 There is no obligation to do so

 • Waitlists are open up till three weeks before departure.
 All unfilled waitlists will be automatically cancelled two weeks before departure